By Jason Tugman

 - Are these the same actions the organization is taking in reaction to the last known zero-day event?

 Dollars to donuts the answer to question 2 is yes; typically, what organizations do to “prepare” for the next event is to mitigate the vulnerability of the last event.
 If it is any comfort to those that answered yes to question 2, don’t feel too bad, for you are not alone.
-In her book, An Economist Walks into a Brothel (a wonderful book about risk management), Allison Schrager, writes of her conversation with General H.R.
+In her book, An Economist Walks into a Brothel (a kickass book about risk management), Allison Schrager, writes of her conversation with General H.R.
 McMaster:

 “It could be argued that the military fights the previous war-that planning for the Iraq War was based on what happened in the Gulf War, and planning for the Gulf War was based on what happened in Vietnam.”